moham-p/dev/docs/spring/Method-Level Authorization in Spring Security.md

 }
 ```

 The general `Controller` is used for managing orders accessible to regular users.
-It has a `GET` endpoint that simply returns a list of orders:

 This controller does not have any special method-level security annotations, as it is intended for users with the `USER` role.
-The security configuration in `SecurityConfig` ensures that only users with the appropriate role can access these endpoints.
-This approach allows us to simplify the security rules for general users while applying more stringent rules for administrative tasks.

 ## Response Examples for Endpoint Requests